ArcCdr/AutomatedFanfic/README.md

 - **linux/arm64** (ARM64): Uses system package manager Calibre installation

 The image automatically detects the target architecture during build and configures Calibre appropriately.
 Both platforms provide full functionality, though x86_64 may have slightly newer Calibre versions due to using official releases.

+## How It Works

+AutomatedFanfic monitors a specified folder for `*.url` files containing fanfiction URLs.
+When new files are detected:

+1. **File Detection**: The application scans the folder at regular intervals (configurable via `sleep_time`)
+2. **URL Extraction**: URLs are extracted from the files using FanFicFare's built-in URL parsing
+3. **Story Processing**: Each URL is queued for download/update based on your configuration
+4. **File Cleanup**: Successfully processed files are automatically deleted
+5. **Notifications**: Status updates and completion notifications are sent via your configured notification services

+This approach provides a simple, flexible way to queue stories for download - just drop a `.url` file in the folder and the application handles the rest!

 ## Site Support